By Don McIntosh

 Grand Central is owned by brother and sister Ben and Piper Davis and four others, but it’s no tiny mom and pop.
 Founded in 1989 in Seattle, it’s grown to 12 retail locations and two wholesale baking operations in Portland and Seattle, totaling about 400 employees company-wide.
 Its bread is sold at Fred Meyer, QFC, Whole Foods, New Seasons Market, and other stores, and its buns are served at Burgerville.

 That begins to put it in the same league as other large bakery employers that are unionized and pay higher wages and benefits.
 Portland-based Local 114 represents bakery workers at Franz, Kroger, Safeway and Bimbo/Oroweat, as well as bakery department workers at local grocery stores.
-At Franz, bakers make $25.18 an hour plus benefits under the union contract; at Grand Central, bakers top out at $18.37 an hour.
+At Franz, bakers make $25.18 an hour plus benefits under the union contract; at Grand Central, bakers top out at

 Will Grand Central fight the union campaign?
 The company goes to great effort to tout itself as an ethical enterprise, and last year paid to become a “Certified B Corporation” a designation that supposedly commits it to use its profits to make a positive impact for its employees, communities, and the environment.